Learn Shooting Manual "The Easy Way"

 Your camera will display the Aperture Priority as A or Av.
 With Aperture Priority, your Shutter Speed and ISO will be set automatically.
 This way, you only control the aperture and focus on the depth of field.

-It’s great for some situations where you want to set the depth of field, but you don’t want to spend too much time dealing with shutter speed.
+It’s great for some situations where you want to set the depth of field but don’t want to spend too much time adjusting the shutter speed.

 *Shutter speed

 Shutter Priority mode lets you control the shutter speed and ISO.
-It’s useful when you want to select a particular shutter speed for creative purposes.
+It’s useful when selecting a particular shutter speed for creative purposes.

 It is essentially the exposure time of an image; that is, how long the shutter stays open to allow light to hit the sensor.